Large deviations of the trajectory of empirical distributions of Feller processes on locally compact spaces

-In Sections \ref{section:control_theory_approach} and \ref{section:proof_of_ldp2}, we prove Theorem \ref{The:LDP2}.
-In the first section, we study the Hamiltonian, Lagrangian and a family of `controlled' generators.
-Finally, in Section \ref{section:proof_of_ldp2}, we introduce the Nisio semigroup $\mathbf{V}(t)$ in terms of absolutely continuous trajectories and the Lagrangian, and show that it equals the non-linear semigroup $V(t)$.
+In Section \ref{section:control_theory_approach}, we study functional analytic properties of the generator, its non-linear counterpart $H$ and the Lagrangian $\cL$.
+Additionally, we show that $H$ is intimately related to the Girsanov transforms of the Markov process with generator $A$.
+In Section \ref{section:proof_of_ldp2}, we prove Theorem \ref{The:LDP2}.
+In particular, we introduce the Nisio semigroup $\mathbf{V}(t)$ in terms of absolutely continuous trajectories and the Lagrangian, and show that it equals the non-linear semigroup $V(t)$.

-In Section \ref{section:examples}, we give three examples where Theorem \ref{The:LDP2} applies.
-We start with a Markov jump process.
-After that, we check the conditions for spatially extended interacting particle systems of the type that are found in Liggett \cite{Li85}.
-Lastly, we check the conditions for a class of diffusion processes and show that, at least if the process is time-homogeneous and the diffusion and drift coefficients are sufficiently smooth, we recover the result for averages of independent and time-homogeneous processes by Dawson and G\"{a}rtner \cite{DG87}.
+In Section \ref{section:examples}, we give four examples where Theorem \ref{The:LDP2} applies.
+We start with diffusion processes.
+After that, we consider Lévy processes and Markov jump processes.
+Finally, we check the conditions for spatially extended interacting particle systems of the type that are found in Liggett \cite{Li85}.